This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 ANOTHER DAY IN HILO

-Today another cruise ship arrived; an NCL.
-The skyline had a thick layer of Volcanoic gas circulating around the island from the very active Kilauea volcano.
+Today a cruise ship arrived, an NCL.
+The skyline had a thick layer of volcanoic gas circulating around the island from the very active Kilauea volcano.

 Hilo Bay